-Autism is a neurological condition that affects social interaction, communication, and behavior.
+Autism spectrum disorder is a neurological condition that affects social interaction, communication, and behavior.
 While individuals with autism may struggle with empathy and emotional understanding, recent research has shown that their capacity for empathy may be more complex than previously believed.
 Understanding the relationship between autism and empathy is crucial for creating more inclusive and supportive environments for individuals with autism.

 This article will explore the connection between autism and empathy, examining the ways in which individuals with autism experience and express empathy.
 We will also discuss the challenges that individuals with autism may face in understanding and responding to the emotions of others, as well as the strategies and interventions that can support the development of empathy in individuals with autism.
 By gaining a deeper understanding of the relationship between autism and empathy, we can work towards creating a more empathetic and inclusive society for all individuals, including those with autism.